N0PSctf/N0PSctf-2024/crypto/side-channel/writeup.md

    Of course, we do not have access to `t` and `S`, all we have is their sum `T` but still, this decomposition helps understanding.
    If the value of `k` is not the correct one there should be no correlation at all because our timing model has nothing to do with the real processing time; we could as well use a random oracle.
    But if the value of `k` is correct there should be a small correlation because our timing model is correlated with the `t` part of the real observed processing times `T`.
-   As the expected correlation is _linear_ the Pearson Correlation Coefficient (`PCC`) is the statistical tool of choice (_linear_ here means that when our model says 8, `t` should be about 8 times what it is when our model says).
+   As the expected correlation is _linear_ the Pearson Correlation Coefficient (`PCC`) is the statistical tool of choice (_linear_ here means that when our model says 8, `t` should be about 8 times what it is when our model says 1).

 1. The `PCC` of 2 random variables `X` and `Y` is: `(E(X * Y) - E(X) * E(Y)) / (Std(X) * Std(Y)`, where `E(X)` is the mean value of random variable `X` and `Std(X)` is its standard deviation.
    In our situation we don't know `E(T)`, `E(TM(subByte(k^p)))`, `Std(T)` and `Std(TM(subByte(k^p)))` but we can estimate them from our data file with simple computations.